gumran/mcp-server-template-python/README.md

 A very simple Python template for building MCP servers using Streamable HTTP transport.

 ## Overview
 This template provides a foundation for creating MCP servers that can communicate with AI assistants and other MCP clients.
-It includes a simple HTTP server implementation with example tools, resource & prompts to help you get started building your own MCP integrations.
+It includes a simple HTTP server implementation with example tools, resources & prompts to help you get started building your own MCP integrations.

 ## Prerequisites
 - Install uv (https://docs.astral.sh/uv/getting-started/installation/)